 The significant hormone imbalances caused by PCOS can produce many symptoms.
 A woman with PCOS may experience some or all the following symptoms at varying degrees of frequency and intensity:

 There are a variety of predictive elements that may help women recognize PCOS before symptoms become severe.
 The following groups are more likely to experience PCOS or may already have it:

 Although being aware of these high-risk categories may improve the accuracy of diagnoses, the best approach for identifying PCOS is symptom recognition followed by medical testing by your doctor.

-If you come to your doctor with concerns of PCOS, there are several tests that will likely be administered.
-This includes a visual examination looking for symptoms such as acne, darkened skin, hair growth and other visible indicators.
+If you come to your doctor with concerns about PCOS, there are several tests that will likely be administered.
+This includes a visual examination looking for symptoms such as acne, darkened skin, hair growth, and other visible indicators.
 The physical examination may also include a pelvic exam to inspect for abnormal growths or cysts, on the reproductive organs.
 Additional measures such as a transvaginal ultrasound may be employed to uncover any abnormalities in the uterus and ovaries.
-Further testing may be done to assess hormone values, cholesterol and triglyceride levels, insulin receptivity and glucose tolerance.
+Further testing may be done to assess hormone values, cholesterol and triglyceride levels, insulin receptivity, and glucose tolerance.

 Without proper hormone regulation, there is little chance of recovering from this PCOS.

 Therefore, effective treatment of PCOS requires a comprehensive approach that regulates the values of specific hormones including estrogen, progesterone, insulin, and testosterone.
 There are multiple ways to improve hormone balance to help ease PCOS.

 Metformin is a medication frequently used to treat type 2 diabetes.
 Those with PCOS may benefit from taking Metformin as it can improve glucose metabolization, decrease insulin production, and regulate testosterone.
 However, this medication may interact poorly with individuals who have a thyroid condition.
 Speak to your doctor before using any new medication.